lokeshrangineni/ai-architecture-charts/oracle-sqlcl/README.md

 ### **Step 5: Configure Database Connection**

-Edit `oracle-mcp-server-toolhive.yaml` and update the environment variables:
+Edit `oracle-mcp-server-toolhive.yaml` and update the environment variables (these are read by the container entrypoint to create a saved connection at startup):

 ```yaml
 env: